Free Tool

 Free browser-based email header analysis.
 No installation, no uploads, no account required.
 Need a formal forensic examination for legal proceedings?
 Contact our CISSP, ISSAP and ISSMP certified team.

-Sherlock Email Header Analyzer is provided for lawful use.
+Sherlock Forensics Email Header Analyzer is provided for lawful use.
 Terms of Service